scorecard faculty support 2

 iSchool faculty preparation and support begins very soon after hiring and continues through each subsequent semester.

 When faculty members begin to prepare their first course, they must complete the Teaching Online course, an online course taught by our Director of Online Learning.
 They study technical and pedagogical topics and begin to develop their course site with close supervision and guidance.
-The Teaching Online course consists of eight units, which cover the technology instructors will use, as well as the pedagogy of teaching online.
+The Teaching Online course consists of five, which cover the technology instructors will use, as well as the pedagogy of teaching online.
 (The Director of Online Learning is also available to any iSchool faculty who want instructional design or redesign consultation support.)

 After this initial training, faculty members work closely with our school’s Canvas support team to develop their course sites and receive individual assistance.
 The School has two Canvas administrators dedicated to supporting iSchool faculty and staff use of the LMS.
 The Canvas support team provides sample Canvas layouts and examples when working with faculty.
 The support team also provides on-going support for use of the Canvas learning management system.
 Support features include: